mknw/nf-synth/README.md

 *The present code is in prototype stage.*

-This repository contains the code for the MSc Thesis: *"Normalising Flows: Seeing Latent Space"*.
+This repository contains the code for the MSc Thesis: *"Normalising Flow: Seeing Latent Space"*.
+Written and coded by Michael Accetto and supervised by Jakub Tomczak.

+## Project

 It is intended to compress images with continuous, Normalising Flow (NF) generative models.